Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - This data can be queried via SQL for more in depth insights
     - Various BigQuery to BigQuery pipelines can be created and then visualized in Data Studio with recurring reports that can be linked with specific filters in place
       - This enables the use of custom reports to consistently check cloud costs to catch sudden/gradual increases in costs
-  - If in GCP, enable ["Recommenders"](https://cloud.google.com/recommender/docs/recommenders) to provide cost optimization recommendations
+  - If in GCP, it is strongly encouraged to enable ["Recommenders"](https://cloud.google.com/recommender/docs/recommenders) to provide cost optimization recommendations
 - Right size data architecture by utilizing application performance analysis data
   - This step is crucial after other low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
   - **NOTE: this step should be done only after application optimization has been done to ensure the application will continue to operate effectively after being right sized**